justinmfischer/7blur/README.md

 ### Threading

 The snapshot must occur on the main thread while the crop, re-size and blur operations are off loaded to a background global queue.
-These operations are very fast.
+These operations are fast.
 Once complete the UI changes are synchronized on the main run loop.
 Low level GCD dispatch timers are used in favor of `NSTimer` for live real time blur implementation.
 On iOS, `NSTimer` events are suppressed during certain cocoa touch events such as `UIScrollView` scrolling as an example.
 By using GCD dispatch timers live blur effects can be achieved even during such events. `CADisplayLink` in `NSRunLoopCommonModes` is another good option.

 ### What about Apple?